Bill has been an information systems professional for more than 30 years. He enjoys writing about cooking, local history, and technology.

 We need to find out where iTunes expects to find its files on the new PC.
 Later we will edit a file and use the information we learned during this step.

-- Start Windows Explorer (right-click the Windows icon on the bottom task-bar and select "Open Windows Explorer")
+- Start Windows File Explorer (right-click the Windows icon on the bottom task-bar and select "File Explorer").

 - Close the edit window without saving.

 - Open up Notepad and paste the selected text by holding down the Ctrl-key and pressing the letter "V".
 You will use this information in the next step.

 Copy the Files to Your New PC

 - Right-click the iTunes folder and select "Delete".

 - Attach the external hard-drive to your new PC.

 - Navigate to the iTunes folder (from the old PC) on the external hard-drive.